linnkhant07/Typing-Game/README.md

 ## Usage

-1. Commence the game and opt for your preferred difficulty level: easy, medium, or hard.
+1. Start the game and opt for your preferred difficulty level: easy, medium, or hard.
 2. As the game initiates, a sequence of assembly language instructions will appear on-screen.
 3. Type each instruction promptly and accurately.
 4. Accrue points for correctly entered instructions while incurring deductions for errors.